webservices-io/io-webservices-api.java/README.md

 Introduction
 ============
-This module contains the Java API for the webservices available at [http://webservices.io](webservices.io).
+This module contains the Java API for the webservices available at [webservices.io](http://webservices.io).

-For the documentation see: [http://webservices.io/java/api](Java API documentation)
+For the documentation see: [Java API documentation](http://webservices.io/java/api)

 License
 ============